MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enroll.md

 - run the Windows 10 Creator's update
 - are Azure Active Directory domain-joined.

 When standard users sign in with their Azure AD credentials, they receive apps and policies assigned to their user name.
-Only the device's [Primary user](../remote-actions/find-primary-user.md) can use the Company Portal for self-service scenarios like installing apps and performing device actions (Remove, Reset).
-For shared Windows 10 devices that do not have a primary user assigned, the Company Portal can still be used to install Available apps.
+Only the device's [Primary user](../remote-actions/find-primary-user.md) can use the Company Portal for self-service scenarios like installing apps and device actions (like Remove or Reset).
+For shared Windows 10 devices that don't have a primary user assigned, the Company Portal can still be used to install Available apps.

 [!INCLUDE [AAD-enrollment](../includes/win10-automatic-enrollment-aad.md)]